MicrosoftDocs/fabric-docs/docs/onelake/onelake-access-api.md

 ## Overview

-Microsoft OneLake provides open access to all of your Fabric items through existing ADLS Gen2 APIs and SDKs.
+Microsoft OneLake provides open access to all of your Fabric items through existing ADLS Gen2 APIs and SDKs (see [Resources](onelake-accessapi.md/#Resources)).
 You can access your data in OneLake through any tool compatible with ADLS Gen2 just by using a OneLake URI instead.
 You can upload data to a lakehouse through Azure Storage Explorer, or read a delta table through a shortcut from Azure Databricks.

 As OneLake is software as a service (SaaS), some operations, such as managing permissions or updating items, must be done through Fabric experiences, and can't be done via ADLS Gen2 APIs.
 A full list of changes to these APIs can be found in the 'Supported API operations' section.